-So far, each Project World feature is associated with two structures: the feature type of which it is an instance, and the geometry consisting of an OpenGIS WKS.
-The geometry is expressed relative to a Spatial Reference Systems, and includes all corners needed for its construction.
+So far, each Project World feature is associated with two structures: the feature type of which it is an instance, and the geometry consisting of an OGC WKS.
+The geometry is expressed relative to a Coordinate Reference Systems, and includes all coordinates needed for its construction.
 We now additionally insist that each feature instance be described using a strict grammar and vocabulary.
-The purpose of the grammar and vocabulary is to unambiguously and repeatably describe the attributes of interest for each feature within the Project World.
+The purpose of the grammar and vocabulary is to unambiguously and in a repeatable manner describe the attributes of interest for each feature within the Project World.

 In the Project World, each feature type is associated with a list of attributes.
 Our grammar demands that each attribute in the list have a formal attribute name, and that each attribute take a value of a type specific for that attribute.
-The grammar for feature types is shown by the sample template in Figure 2-1.
+A sample grammar for feature types is shown by the sample template in Figure 2-11.

 Feature Type: RoadSegment

 Property Name Value Type

-RoadSegmentStartCorner Point Type
+RoadSegmentStartCoordinate Point Type

-RoadSegmentEndCorner Point Type
+RoadSegmentEndCoordinate Point Type

-RoadSegmentLength long integer (meters)
+RoadSegmentLength real (meters)

-RoadSegmentName string (50 characters)
+RoadSegmentName string

-RoadSegmentGeometry OGIS polyline type
+RoadSegmentGeometry ISO/WKT polyline type

 RoadSegmentSurfaceMaterial member of SurfaceMaterial domain

-Figure 2-1: Template for [AttributeName /Value Type] Pairs for Feature Type: RoadSegment
+Figure 2-11: Template for [AttributeName /Value Type] Pairs for Feature Type: RoadSegment